mofesolapaul/url-shortener/README.md

 API

 - [POST] /shorten
-    - Check for cache entry (return if present)
-    - Check for db record (put it in cache and return if present)
+    - Check for db record (return if present)
     - Generate unique 7-char code
         - Code is case-sensitive
         - Alphanumerics
-    - Save new code (and the URL it represents) in db and cache
+    - Save new code (and the URL it represents) in db
     - Return shortened link
 - [POST] /customize
     - Validate input for uniqueness